 When things are quiet on here, I know a post about procrastination will liven it up, but things are pretty lively at the moment.
 However, I've come across a post about it on the splendid Wait But Why blog which is so good that I'm going to share the link, and my take on it too.
 But first, a thought or two about why you might find yourself procrastinating.

-Or, as this post by Jack Milgram suggests, you might be procrastinating for the benefits of procrastination: the adrenalin rush, the focused attention, the permission to shed perfectionism, or the chance that actually you won't have to do the work after all.
+- or, as Jack Milgram suggests (sorry, that post is on an essay-mill website, but it's so good...) suggests, you might be procrastinating for the benefits of procrastination: the adrenalin rush, the focused attention, the permission to shed perfectionism, or the chance that actually you won't have to do the work after all.

-Of course, the harder the task, the more Monkey wants to run away and play.
+Of course, the harder the task, the more Monkey wants to escape it.
 The stuck plot, the baffling research, the 99,999 words still to go, the bad feedback, the book-trade's-imploding-it's-not-worth-it glooms on the Net ... all of these are like feeding Monkey e-numbers until he's hyperactive.
-It's only when you're close enough to your deadline that the Panic Monster appears, and terrifies Monkey into agreeing to stay with Rational Decision Maker as RDM hacks onwards, probably very hurriedly and carelessly and without enough time, now, to do a decent job.
+As Wait But Why explains, it's only when you're close enough to your deadline that the Panic Monster appears, and terrifies Monkey into agreeing to stay with Rational Decision Maker as RDM hacks onwards, probably very hurriedly and carelessly and without enough time, now, to do a decent job.